qeeqbox/open-redirect/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/qeeqbox/open-redirect/main/content/5.png"></p>

 ## Code
-When a client sends a GET request to the redirect route with url paramter, the url is passed to a redirect function
+When a client sends a GET request to the redirect route with a URL parameter, the URL is passed to the redirect() function
 ```py
 def do_GET(self):
     ....